Camillus Health Care LtdTel: 0118 935 2121

 (Photo ID required ideally a passport or Photo Driving licence)

-Registration Form for online access to medical records
+Registration Form for online access

 How can I be certain that no one else can get access to information from my GP record?